AlanAcDz/sveltekit-fireauth/README.md

 ## Quick start

-This guide will assume your app uses typescript.
-If not, why?
+This guide will assume your app uses typescript

 1. Install this package with peer dependencies